joachimvelde/machine-learning/README.md

 For the whole MNIST dataset uploaded, a network with two hidden layers, with 500 and 100 neurons and a learning rate of 0.01 gave an accuracy of 94 percent for the test set.
 The whole program, including reading the set, had a runtime of just under nine minutes.
+Lowering the learning rate to 0.001 also lowered the accuracy by about ten percent.

 ## Ramblings
 Note for your idiot brain: Even if the input of a layer is stored as a vector, the weights will still be stored in a matrix.